 Tim Cherry resides in Branson, Missouri, yet his creative journey started much farther north of the Ozarks.
 Canadian born, Cherry worked as a fishing and hunting guide before the age of 20.
 He explored many miles on horseback in the remote northern areas of British Columbia, Yukon and the Northwest Territories.
 His experiences and interactions with wildlife as an outdoor enthusiast and taxidermist will influence his work for a lifetime.

 For over 30 years, Cherry has continued to show and appear in nationally recognized art shows, museums, galleries and publications.
 He was a featured artist at Best of the Best — Woolaroc Museum in Bartlesville, Oklahoma; Masters of the American West — Autry Museum of the American West, Los Angeles, California; Night of Artists — Briscoe Museum in San Antonio, Texas; Quest for the West — Eiteljorg Museum in Indianapolis, Indiana and Western Visions — National Museum of Wildlife Art in Jackson, Wyoming.
 Cherry has received several prestigious national sculpture awards.
 In 2001 at the Prix de West he was awarded the James Earl Fraser Sculpture Award and in 2010 he designed the show’s collectors’ bolo.
-Currently Moonlight Ghost is the Prix de West Society Membership sculpture.
-Additional recognitions include the Exhibition Gold Medal at the National Sculpture Society in New York City; The Sculpture Award at the Eiteljorg Museum; and recent articles in Cowboys and Indians, Western Art Collector and Western Art & Architecture.
+Recent articles about Cherry have appeared in Cowboys and Indians, Western Art Collector and Western Art & Architecture.